seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 ### 3. Update InSpec.yml

-The `inspec-azure` repo contains an additional set of controls that add functionality to the base InSpec gem.
-In order to use them in your InSpec profile, you will need to create a dependency so your InSpec profile references the controls in the `inspec-azure` repo.
+The `inspec-azure` repository contains an additional set of controls that add functionality to the base InSpec gem.
+In order to use them in your InSpec profile, you will need to create a dependency so your InSpec profile references the controls in the `inspec-azure` repository.
 You can do this by updating `inspec.yml` and appending the following code:

 ```
 depends: